CellFateNucOrg/20251128_sdcBodies/README.md

 Running default DE analysis (excluding noncoding and oscilating genes) is carried out with ***./nf_differentialabundance.sh***
 If present, it uses ./variables.R to determine run parameters, otherwise you have to set them manually.

 Alternatively, [RAPToR](https://github.com/LBMC/RAPToR/tree/master) can be run on the samples to determine developmental age and then DESeq2 is run on the data using the age as a covariate with the ***./raptor_deseq2.R*** script.
+Note: you can set a prior+-SD for the age estimation in the script.

+Raptor can also be run to fit splines to the genes across developmental time, thus using corrected gene expression levels for DESeq2 analysis, with the ***./raptor_deseq2_spline.R*** script.

 ## Custom plots